-1 Before the 2009/10 school year, the teaching staff ratios were 1.3 teachers per class for Secondary 1 - 5and 2.0 teachers per class for Secondary 6 - 7.
+1 Before the 2009/10 school year, the teaching staff ratios were 1.3 teachers per class for Secondary 1 - 5 and 2.0 teachers per class for Secondary 6 - 7.
 The revised teacher-to-class ratios, adopted from the 2009/10 school year have embedded the provision of additional teachers to all schools including the teachers for spilt class teaching, school librarian, additional Chinese Language teachers, additional teachers for remedial teaching, counselling and extra-curricular activities and additional non-graduate teachers under Education Commission Report No. 5.
+2 With effect from 1 September 2008, the requiring an extra-curricular provision for European of Conducts Parts.

-2 With effect from 1 September 2008, the previous upgrading provisions for Expansion of Graduate Posts in Secondary Schools and Graduate Posts for Practical, Technical or Cultural Subjects has been subsumed under the enhanced graduate teacher ratio.
+With effect from 1 September 2008, the previous upgrading provisions for Expansion of Graduate Posts in Secondary Schools and Graduate Posts for Practical, Technical or Cultural Subjects has been subsumed under the enhanced graduate teacher ratio.

 - 3. Additional Teachers - (a) Additional teachers of English are provided to individual schools which adopt Chinese as the medium of instruction for subjects other than language subjects, practical and technical subjects, Chinese History, Chinese Literature and English Literature.
 The purpose of the additional teachers is to help schools that adopt Chinese as the medium of instruction to strengthen the teaching of English.
 The eligibility for additional teachers of English is determined in accordance with the amount of Chinese language instruction offered.
-Details concerning the calculation of additional teachers of English are in Attachment B3. - (b) Enhanced Native-speaking English Teacher (NET) Scheme NETs will be provided as additional English teachers regardless of the choice of medium of instruction (MOI), in the following scale - Total no. of Operating Classes No. of additional NET
+Details concerning the calculation of additional teachers of English are in Attachment B. - (b) Enhanced Native-speaking English Teacher (NET) Scheme NETs will be provided as additional English teachers regardless of the choice of medium of instruction (MOI), in the following scale -